Lor-Saba/Code-Injector/README.md

 From left to right you can access the *JavaScript*, *CSS*, *HTML* editors and the *Files* manager by clicking on the tabs.

 >**Note:**
->If an editor contains just comments the code wont be innjected.
+>If an editor contains just comments the code wont be injected.